Jump to content

 With a carefully crafted strategy behind each launch, British Vogue in particular utilises a wide range of digital platforms to maximise engagement and drive long-term brand growth.

-What do they focus on before a new magazine launch?
+What does Vogue focus on before a new magazine launch?

 • Play into each channel’s different strengths.